Sylheti language: Lexicon

-Sylheti shares most linguistic properties with Standard Bengali, with a lexical similarity of 70%.
+Sylheti shares most linguistic properties with Standard Bengali, with a lexical similarity of 53.2%.

 Phonology

-The phoneme inventory of Sylheti differs from both the Standard Bengali as well the Bangladeshi Standard.
-It is characterised by a loss of breathiness and aspiration contrasts, leading to a significant reduction in its phoneme inventory and development of tones.
-In particular the following developments are seen:
+The phoneme inventory of Sylheti differs from both Standard Rarhi Bengali as well as the typical Bangladeshi Standard.
+It is characterised by a loss of breathiness and aspiration contrasts, leading to a significant reduction in its phoneme inventory and to the development of tones.
+In particular, the following developments are seen: